Recruiters Are Worth Their Fee

 Prioritizing company resources - A well-placed employee can be the cause of a company's profit to skyrocket.
 And the fee for having hired these people pales to insignificance when compared to the contributions they make to the bottom line.

-The next time you think a recruiter's fees are too high, put them in the proper perspective before asking for that Blue Light special or spinning your wheels thrashing about trying to fill vital openings with less effective (but not necessarily less expensive) pedestrian methods.
+The next time you think a recruiter's fees are too high, put them in the proper perspective before asking for that special deal or spinning your wheels thrashing about trying to fill vital openings with less effective (but not necessarily less expensive) pedestrian methods.
 Enlightened executives learned long ago that the fee paid to a recruiter is a shrewd strategic investment, not an extraneous expense.